 As sourcing and procurement have grown more global and interconnected, the process of expanding a business geographically has significantly simplified.
 Now a company can easily find new suppliers and access raw materials or products from regions that were previously unavailable.

 However, trade globalization comes at a price.
 While selecting, managing, and vetting suppliers has never been an easy task, global businesses have to face additional challenges and risks related to geopolitics, cybercrime, nation-wide health emergencies, and climate change.
-At the same time, supplier relationships as well as supply chains in general, are becoming more complex and difficult to manage, especially when it comes to industries like IT or automotive.
+At the same time, supplier relationships, procurement, as well as supply chains management in general, are becoming more complex and difficult to manage, especially when it comes to industries like IT or automotive.

 This whole situation is further complicated by the fact that today, despite the growing adoption of AI in transportation to streamline logistics, the cost of mistakes and disruptions in the supply chain is higher than ever.
 According to Statista, in 2021 global supply chain disruptions cost organizations around the world an average of $184 million.

 Finding solutions to all these issues is a lengthy process.
 But we can already observe how companies are making first steps towards the transformation and optimization of supply chain management, and the widespread adoption of such an innovative concept as eSourcing or electronic sourcing is one of the most obvious improvements.

 In this article, we'll take a closer look at the concept of eSourcing and explain how its implementation can help you sign more profitable contracts and build stronger supplier relationships.
 We will also give some advice on where to start with the electronic sourcing process and whether you should implement a ready-made eSourcing software or resort to ecommerce service providers for a custom solution.